SpaceG/spaceg.github.io/_posts/2015-01-17-conversations-glad-lol-Validator-w3.org.markdown

 ---
 <h2 class="section-heading">Funny Conversations</h2>

-Sometimes i love my Conversations during the Web Processes, because it's not everytime hard work, you need sometimes to make a short break and talks about somethings.,etc. There are some very funny Conversations.
+Sometimes i love my Conversations during the Web Processes, because it's not everytime Hard work, you need sometimes to make a short break and talks about somethings, etc. There are some very funny Conversations.
 Maybe i will gonna upload some very funny Screenshoots of my Conversations during the Skype and Web Dev.

-Because i use very lot the Validator from w3.org to see the failures and errors in the front end.
-And i have checked the Page and Site of Lea Verou and Mary. >>
+Because i use now the Validator from w3.org to see the failures and errors in the front end.
+After Page Check of Lea Verou and Mary. >>

 [Validator w3.org Check HTML5](http://validator.w3.org/check?uri=http%3A%2F%2Fleaverou.github.io%2Fcontrast-ratio&charset=%28detect+automatically%29&doctype=Inline&group=0)

 [Validator w3.org Check CSS](http://jigsaw.w3.org/css-validator/validator?uri=http%3A%2F%2Fleaverou.github.io%2Fcontrast-ratio%2F%23white-on-%2523101015&profile=css3&usermedium=all&warning=1&vextwarning=&lang=de)

-Because, we have to lol beacue, we have checked a really Big Internet Start Up Company which shows over 500 Errors back!
-Unbelievable how many Big Sites are have to much many Errors.
+Because, we have to lol because, we have checked a really Big Internet Start Up Company which shows over 500 Errors back!
+Unbelievable how many Big Sites are have to much Errors.

 If you want check your site self.
-Check our site here
+Check your site here

 [Validator w3.org](http://validator.w3.org)

-Now i have check my Blog (This Blog spaceg.github.io) about HTML5 Validator  for my some errors in the mark up and Boom [spaceg.github.io Validator w3.org](http://validator.w3.org/check?uri=https%3A%2F%2Fspaceg.github.io%2F&charset=%28detect+automatically%29&doctype=Inline&group=0&user-agent=W3C_Validator%2F1.3+http%3A%2F%2Fvalidator.w3.org%2Fservices)
+Now, checked my Blog (This Blog spaceg.github.io) for HTML5 Validator,  for errors in the mark up and Boom [spaceg.github.io Validator w3.org](http://validator.w3.org/check?uri=https%3A%2F%2Fspaceg.github.io%2F&charset=%28detect+automatically%29&doctype=Inline&group=0&user-agent=W3C_Validator%2F1.3+http%3A%2F%2Fvalidator.w3.org%2Fservices)

 This document was successfully checked as HTML5!